 \section{Experiments}

 In this section, the performance of the proposed algorithms is studied both as an approximate \textit{k}-NN graph construction and a nearest neighbor search approach.
-In the evaluation, the performance is reported on both synthetic random data and data from real world.
-Since the intrinsic dimension of real world data varies from one data type to another.
-Meanwhile, the efficiency of one construction approach is more related to the intrinsic dimension~\cite{weidong, cvpr16:ben}, it is therefore hard to observe the performance trend on real world data.
-In contrast, the intrinsic dimension of synthetic data grows steadily as the data dimension increases~\cite{weidong, cvpr16:ben}.
-For this reason, a series of synthetic datasets with varying data dimension are used in approximate \textit{k}-NN graph construction.
-The brief information about the datasets that are adopted in the evaluation are summarized in Tab~\ref{tab:data}.
+In the evaluation, the performance is reported on popular evaluation datasets.
+The brief information about the datasets are summarized in Tab~\ref{tab:data}.

-On the nearest neighbor search task, the performance of the proposed search approaches is studied in comparison to the representative approaches of different categories.
-Namely they are graph based approaches such as DPG~\cite{dpg:wenli}, HNSW~\cite{pami18:yury}.
+On the approximate \textit{k}-NN graph construction task, existing approaches NN-Descent~\cite{weidong} and NSW~\cite{infosys13:yury} are considered in the performance comparison, both of which are feasible for various distance metrics.
+On the nearest neighbor search task, the performance of the proposed search approach is studied in comparison to the representative approaches of different categories.
+Namely they are graph-based approaches such as NN-Descent~\cite{weidong}, HNSW~\cite{pami18:yury}.
 The representative locality sensitive hash approach SRS~\cite{srs14} is considered.
 For quantization based approach, product quantizer (PQ)~\cite{JDS11} is incorporated in the comparison.
-FLANN~\cite{pami14:flann} and Annoy~\cite{annoy} are selected as the representative tree partitioning approaches, both of which are popular NN search libraries in the literature.
+FLANN~\cite{pami14:flann} and Annoy~\cite{annoy} are selected as the representative tree partitioning approaches.
+Both of them are popular NN search libraries in the literature.